- Number of Students: 379

 2. Creating systems of intervention to provide students with additional time and support for learning.

-An intervention time block was built into our schedule so that we could give students more time to learn, while students who have mastered the skill do enrichment activities.
+An intervention time block is built into our schedule so that we can give students more time to learn, while students who have mastered the skill do enrichment activities.
 Each grade level has a 30 minute intervention time block everyday that has staff flooding to support it.
 Tier 2 intervention groups have less than 6 students, and Tier 3 is one to one.
 Our goal is 100% of the students master the essential skill.
 We believe all students can learn, it just takes longer for some, but we are driven for student success.
 Flooding staff (Title teachers para-professionals, Special Educaton teachers, the librarian, PE teacher, Art teacher, Music teacher, and back up support from the Instructional Coach and Principal) ensure small groups.
 Students who have mastered the skill are in enrichment groups.
 Teachers learn a lot about misunderstandings and are able to differentiate to the student's needs.
 Interventions have become a part of what we do at Jefferson Elementary.
 Our PLC's are becoming more efficient and effective in improving Tier 1, Tier 2, and Tier 3 instruction along with meeting all student's needs.
 We have become more diverse in our interventions.
 We are able to target what students need and are intentional about the lessons.
 We attribute interventions to the high rate of growth we have at each grade level, along with the support of coaches monitoring PLC's to ensure they are effective and efficient.
-We have become a data driven school where teachers reflect on their practice, and ensure student success.
+We have become a school guided by data where teachers reflect on their practice, and ensure student success.

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.